-Autodock vina and autodock
+Autodock Vina and autodock

 The protein structures underwent modifications involving the removal of water molecules, the addition of polar hydrogen ions, and the incorporation of Kollman charges.
-The proteins are subsequently stored in pdbqt files for further processing.
+The proteins are subsequently stored in PDBQT files for further processing.

 The chosen pharmaceutical compounds underwent a reformulation process involving the introduction of partial charges.
-The medications were preserved in the form of pdbqt files.
+The medications were preserved in the form of PDBQT files.

-The Autodock Vina was run using the script in Appendix A and Autodock was run using Appendix B.
+The Autodock Vina was run using the script in Appendix A and Autodock was run using the script in Appendix B.